Skip To Main Content

 Students continue to develop and strengthen listening, speaking, reading and writing skills in Chinese.
 Stu-dents also develop an understanding of cultural heritage.
 Prerequisite: LCH304 or equivalent with teacher recommendation (full year – 1 credit) 9, 10, 11 & 12.

-Students deepen and enhance listening, speaking, reading and writing skills in Chinese.
-They also acquire appreciation of the cultural, artistic and intellectual accomplishments of Chinese-speaking countries/regions.
+Students broaden and deepen their listening, speaking, reading and writing skills in Chinese.
+They also acquire an appreciation of the cultural, artistic and intellectual accomplishments of Chinese-speaking countries/regions.
 Prerequisite: LCH354 or equivalent with teacher recommendation (full year – 1 credit) 9, 10, 11 & 12.

 Students focus upon intensive development and use of grammar and vocabulary, develop fluency in oral communication, reading and writing, and exploration and research of aspects of Chinese culture, history and literature.
 Prerequisite: Successful completion of LCH654 or permission of teacher (full year – 1 credit) 11 & 12.